 What is MF-CTCL?

-MF-CTCL is the most common cutaneous T-cell lymphoma.
-The disease is typically slow growing and may be mistaken for other inflammatory skin conditions such as eczema or psoriasis.
+MF-CTCL, which stands for mycosis–fungoides type cutaneous T-cell lymphoma, is the most common cutaneous T-cell lymphoma (CTCL).
+The disease is typically slow growing and may be mistaken for other inflammatory skin conditions such as eczema or psoriasis, which VALCHLOR does not treat.
 MF-CTCL may be present for years or even decades before it's diagnosed.

 Getting a CLEAR picture of Stage IA/IB MF-CTCL